Dewberry/ripple1d/docs/source/index.rst

         **For user instructions**
         ^^^

-        The User guide provides information on how to start the ripple1d server and start submitting jobs.
+        The User Guide provides information on how to start the ripple1d server and submit jobs.

         +++